Here's what you need to know.

-Second, if you're planning to have your wedding outdoors "anywhere", you've already accepted the fact that, it might rain.
-Right?
+Second thing: If you're planning to have your wedding outdoors anywhere, either at home or in Hawaii, you've already accepted the fact that, it might rain.

-OK, so here's what you need to know about the weather is Hawaii given our experience so, you can make an informed decision.
+OK, so here's what you need to know about the weather in Hawaii given our experience.

 Rain in Hawaii is a common early morning occurrence and sometimes in the later afternoon depending upon the wind direction.
 Additionally, the beach locations we use are less likely to get the worst rain simply because of the geography.

-We're in the middle of the Pacific and it's just hard to predict reliably what's going to happen at any certain time (even for huge storms) and weather changes quickly.
-So, don't get all stressed out by constantly checking weather reports.
-FYI: We do watch the radar :)
+We're in the middle of the Pacific and it's hard to predict reliably what's going to happen at any certain time (even for huge storms) and weather changes quickly.

-We've learned not to rely upon TV and website weather forecasts.
-Unless it's a huge weather front and it's obvious, they're wrong 80% of the time.
-And even then, they'll predict "severe" weather and it ends up being sunny!
+We've learned not to rely upon TV and website weather forecasts, they're wrong 80% of the time unless, it's a huge weather front and it's obvious.
+And even then, they'll predict "severe" weather and it ends up being alright or even sunny!
 We don't get stressed out about it and neither should you.

 For example, we just had a day where it was rainy and heavy clouds pretty much all morning and to early afternoon.
 Thankfully, the client didn't freak out and want to reschedule their sunset wedding (they purchased rain insurance) that day.
 Long story, it was an awesome sunset and the weather could not be any better.

-The main thing to remember is that we have far more good weather days than not.
-We'd say 80% or more on Oahu and at the locations we use for weddings.
+The main thing to remember is that we have far more good weather days than not and more for the locations we use for weddings.

 So, what happens?

-First, heavy clouds, overcast, drizzle, wind, and intermittent rain are not reasons for us to reschedule a wedding.
+First, heavy clouds, overcast, drizzle, wind, and intermittent rain, light or heavy, are not reasons for us to reschedule a wedding.

 As it works out 95% of the time, with a little patience or even a nearby location change, we will be able to perform your wedding as scheduled.

-If it's an obvious storm system like a hurricane or large tropical storm, we'll talk either the night before or on the morning of the wedding.
+If it's an obvious storm system like a hurricane or large tropical storm, we'll talk either the day before or on the morning of the wedding.

 Here’s what we can do at our sole discretion: